Heat Injury and Illness Prevention

-Heat Illness Prevention Campaign
+Heat Illness Prevention Stand-down

 Every year, thousands of workers across the country suffer from serious heat-related illnesses.
 If not quickly addressed, heat exhaustion can become heat stroke, which has killed - on average - more than 30 workers annually since 2003.
 Labor-intensive activities in hot weather can raise body temperatures beyond the level that normally can be cooled by sweating.
 Heat illness initially may manifest as heat rash or heat cramps.
 It quickly can become heat exhaustion and then heat stroke if simple prevention steps are not followed.